carlosdp/harbor/README.md

 ]}
 ```

-Using this configuration, Harbor will listen for a Deployment webhook request from GitHub, and then work its way down the chain:
+Using this configuration, SupplyChain will listen for a Deployment webhook request from GitHub, and then work its way down the chain:

 - Pull the repository and commit sent by the webhook.
 - Build a Docker image from the Dockerfile in the repository.